 - Marine safety

 - Reporting and recordkeeping requirements

 - Security measures

 For the reasons discussed in the preamble, the Coast Guard amendsEnd Amendment Part Start Part

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

-(2) All persons and vessels shall comply with the instructions of the Coast Guard Captain of the Port Milwaukee or the designated on scene patrol personnel.
-Coast Guard patrol personnel include commissioned, warrant or petty officers of the U.S. Coast Guard.
-Upon being hailed by a U.S. Coast Guard vessel via siren, radio, flashing light, or other means, the operator shall proceed as directed.
+(2) All persons and vessels must comply with the instructions of the Coast Guard Captain of the Port or a designated representative.
+Upon being hailed by the U.S. Coast Guard by siren, radio, flashing light or other means, the operator of a vessel shall proceed as directed.

-Commander, U.S. Coast Guard Captain of the Port Milwaukee.
+Captain, U.S. Coast Guard, Captain of the Port Lake Michigan.